Scille/parsec-cloud/docs/rfcs/1020-collaborative-edition.md

 - how to manage document saves

 > [!IMPORTANT]
-> We only cater to users who have write access as do lack experience on how CryptPad work with read-only access and how we can generate a session key with that restriction.
+> We only cater to users who have write access as we do lack experience on how CryptPad work with read-only access and how we can generate a session key with that restriction.
 (See open questions)

 ## Design